 How CBD Regulates the Body

 These two bioavailable supplements when combined are a near foolproof remedy for most cases of insomnia and jet lag.
 The myriad benefits CBD has on the body systems are an added bonus to the restorative wonders that a full, sound night of sleep entails.
-Melatonin and CBD together can help to rebalance and restore the body to its natural rhythm with gentle, plant-based power.
+Melatonin and CBD together can help to rebalance and restore the body to its natural rhythm to help sleep better with CBD’s gentle, plant-based power.